zulip/zulip/docs/production/security-model.md

   and bots.

-- Owners and administrators have the ability to deactivate and reactivate other human and bot users, archive streams, add/remove administrator privileges, as well as change configuration for the organization.
+- Owners and administrators have the ability to deactivate and reactivate other human and bot users, archive channels, add/remove administrator privileges, as well as change configuration for the organization.

-  Being an organization administrator does not generally provide the ability to read other users' direct messages or messages sent to private streams to which the administrator is not subscribed.
+  Being an organization administrator does not generally provide the ability to read other users' direct messages or messages sent to private channels to which the administrator is not subscribed.
 There are two
   exceptions:

   - Organization owners may get access to direct messages via some types of [data export](https://zulip.com/help/export-your-organization).

   - Administrators can change the ownership of a bot.
-If a bot is subscribed to a private stream, then an administrator can indirectly get access to stream messages by taking control of the bot, though the access will be limited to what the bot can do.
+If a bot is subscribed to a private channel, then an administrator can indirectly get access to channel messages by taking control of the bot, though the access will be limited to what the bot can do.
 (E.g. incoming webhook bots cannot read messages.)